 Why You Need to Know About Toad Poisoning in Dogs

-If you live in Australia, your dog could be at risk of toad poisoning — a serious, often life-threatening emergency that strikes fast.
+If you live in hot regions, your dog could be at risk of toad poisoning — a serious, often life-threatening emergency that strikes fast.
 Many pet owners don’t realize how toxic these common amphibians can be.
+Recognizing toad poisoning in dogs symptoms early can mean the difference between recovery and tragedy.

 What Is Toad Poisoning in Dogs?

 Toad poisoning, also called cane toad toxicity, occurs when a dog licks, bites, or mouths a poisonous toad.
+In Australia, the Cane Toad (Rhinella marina) is the primary culprit.
+These toads secrete a potent toxin called bufotoxin from glands located behind their eyes.

 Toad Poisoning in Dogs Symptoms to Watch For